ewm/managerreadme/README.md

 -   Set up teams for success and autonomy.
 -   Collect and share context from across product/domain lines.
 -   Attract, retain and grow high performing individuals and teams.
--   Foster a culture of passion, innovation and collaboration.
+-   Foster a culture of creativity, innovation and collaboration.
+-   looking at the environment and trying to continuously improve it.
 -   Write some code too!
 I’m a developer and love to be involved.
 As a manager, I don’t stop coding or learning.

 If I do something that negatively impacts my ability to retain you, do me a huge favor and let me know about it, as soon as possible!